mozilla/BrowserQuest/README.md

 BrowserQuest
 ============

-BrowserQuest is a HTML5/JavaScript multiplayer game experiment.
+BrowserQuest is a HTML5/JavaScript Massively Multiplayer Online Role Playing Game, or MMORPG, and is currently an experiment.

 Documentation